-Compiler gcc version 3.3.3-43 (Standard compiler of SuSE Linux library if any directly or indirectly used shared library is dependent on the pthread library, even if the executable itself is a single-threaded application.
+Compiler gcc version 3.3.3-43 (Standard compiler of SuSE Linux ES 9) Required compiler options -Ipthread Executables must be linked with the pthread library if any directly or indirectly used shared library is dependent on the pthread library, even if the executable itself is a single-threaded application.
+Other requirements To compile 32 bit binaries on a 64 bit system, use the -m32 compiler switch.